 LiteLLM Proxy CLI

-CLI is a command-line tool for managing your LiteLLM proxy
+The lite CLI is a command-line tool for managing your LiteLLM proxy

 server.
 It provides commands for managing models, credentials, API keys, users,